 - The Weeping Fig can tolerate low light if necessary.

-- It’s sensitive to temperature changes, so you may experience browning of its leaves if its environment changes too quickly.
+- This low light floor plant is sensitive to temperature changes, so you may experience browning of its leaves if its environment changes too quickly.

 - It may also struggle with dry air, pests, disease problems, or too much water.